mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 There's a natural relationship between them.
 The `department` column in `Employees` references the `department` column in `Departments`.
 That's a foreign key.
 It's a mapping from one schema to the other: every employee row points at a department row.

-Now, what can you *do* with that mapping?
-Fong and Spivak's Chapter 3 observes that there are exactly three things.
+Now, what can you do with that mapping?
+Fong and Spivak's Chapter 3 identifies three fundamental operations.

 **You can restrict data to fit a different schema.** The schema `{name, salary}` is a subset of `Employees`.
 When you call `select ["name", "salary"]`, you're saying: I have data shaped like the full schema, but I only want the part that fits this smaller schema.
 The data doesn't change.
 You're just dropping the columns that aren't in the subset.